 The bottom line is that a background check can reveal criminal records for someone who has actually never committed a crime.
 This is why employers are often cautioned to give applicants an opportunity to clarify the information in the background checks.
 Applicants are often urged to commission background checks on themselves, so that they can see what information comes up.

-Lying In A Résumé Can Cover Up Background Information
+Can Lying In A Résumé Cover Up Employment Background Information?

 Some job applicants think that they can throw background screeners off-track by lying in their résumés.
 This is common among those who had not-so-good experiences with previous employers.
 It is also common applicants those which criminal records.